A transfer learning based approach for pronunciation scoring: Experimental setup

 Both the baseline and the proposed systems generate scores for each target phone which are expected to have higher values for correctly pronounced phones than for incorrectly pronounced ones.
 Hard decisions can be made by comparing these scores with a threshold.
 Each possible threshold would result in a certain false positive rate (FPR) and false negative rate (FNR).
 In our results, we report the area under the false negative versus false positive rate curve (AUC).
 The AUC integrates the performance over all possible operating points given by different thresholds and is a very standard metric used for this and many other tasks.

 In addition, we report another metric that we consider to be more appropriate for the task of pronunciation scoring, where false negatives should be minimized to avoid frustrating the student with unnecessary corrections.
-We define a cost given by 0.5 FPR + FNR.
-This metric focuses on points where FPR is penalized less than the FNR, prioritizing low FNR over low FPR.
+We define a cost given by 0.5 FPR + FNR, where FPR is penalized less than the FNR, prioritizing low FNR over low FPR.
 This type of cost function is widely used in speaker verification and language detection tasks \cite{van2007introduction}, where the weights are determined depending on the application scenario.

 To compute the cost, a decision threshold is needed.
 One possible approach is to choose the threshold that minimizes the cost for each phone on the test data itself, resulting on the best possible cost on that data (MinCost).
 Selecting the optimal threshold on the test data, though, leads to optimistic estimates of the cost.
 Hence, for the evaluation data we also compute the cost obtained when the threshold is selected as the one that optimizes the cost on the development data for each phone.
 We call this the Actual Cost (ActCost).